 We have worked with the University of Wisconsin, Eau Claire County, and local schools to manage prairie lands that support the Endangered Karner blue butterfly and other rare grasshopper species.

-In 2016, we planted a secen acre pollinator habitat around our new First Lake Substation in Monticello, Minn.
+In 2016, we planted a seven acre pollinator habitat around our new First Lake Substation in Monticello, Minnesota.

-A commemoration event was held at the First Lake Substation in July, 2016.
-Read about it.
+A commemoration event was held at the substation in July 2016.
+School kids were invited to help with the planting.

 In 2015, we signed the Pollinator Pledge committing at least 50 acres in the St. Croix River Valley to pollinator-friendly habitat.
 The Pollinator Pledge is an initiative launched by the National Park Service, the U.S. Fish and Wildlife Service, and the U.S. Forest Service.
 In addition, in 2015 crews planted native pollinator plants on seven acres of new transmission line right of way at a Boy Scout camp near Town of Holland, Wis.